redrixapp/support/README.md

 #### What format do you I use to input my gamertag for PC?

-For PC, you must use the following format: GAMERTAG#ID.
-For example foo#1134.
+For PC you must enter you Steam 64 ID, which you can find in game by typing the "/id" command.
+You can find more information at [redrix.io/steam](https://redrix.io/steam)

 #### Which stats are displayed for my match history and what do they mean?